r3vshell/guess-a-number-game/README.md

 # guess-a-number-game
-guess  a number game written in javascript
+A number guess game written in javascript